neil-data/envGUARD/README.md

 | Detected secrets transmitted | No |
 | Telemetry by default | No |

-All secret detection, line-by-line streaming, and SHA-256 baseline fingerprinting run entirely in local memory on your machine.
+All secret detection, line-by-line streaming, and SHA-256 baseline fingerprinting run entirely in local memory on your machine or CI runner.

 ---